Cut-and-join operators in cohomological field theory and topological recursion: Introduction

 \subsection{Acknowledgments}

-The author is grateful to Sergey Shadrin for the inspiring discussions.
+The author is grateful to Sergey Shadrin and Ga\"etan Borot for the inspiring discussions and to the anonymous referee of the paper for the useful remarks.
 This work was supported by the Institute for Basic Science (IBS-R003-D1).
 The author would like to thank IHES, where the part of this project was done, for the kind hospitality.